fauen/fauen/README.md

 # Hi there 👋

-I'm Daniel and this is my README.
-Currently I have two public repository.<br> It's not much but it's mine.
+I'm Fauen and this is my README.
+Currently I have two public repositories.<br>
+It's not much but it's mine.

 ## Some more information